Spelkington/spelkington.github.io/content/notes/scratch/index.md

 ---
 title: Scratch Notes
 ---
-For all intents and purposes, these contain the are the [[digital-gardening-with-quartz|digital gardening]] equivalent of shitposts and shower thoughts.
+For all intents and purposes, these are the [[gardening|digital gardening]] equivalent of shitposts and shower thoughts.